mc-l00per/University/Second Course/Operating Systems/README.md

 # Operating Systems
-Course conducted with Maria Angustias by Antonio Rodriguez Alaminos 2017.
+Course conducted with Maria Angustias and done Antonio Rodriguez Alaminos 2017.

 Practices and theory